mvolkmann/blog/src/zig.md

 "https://ziglang.org/documentation/master/#Choosing-an-Allocator",
 "Choosing an Allocator" %}.

-TODO: Show an example of creating and using an allocator.
-TODO: You have already done this somewhere in this file.

 The `defer` keyword is followed by a statement or block of code to be executed when the containing block terminates.
 This is often used to free memory that was allocated by an allocator.